darltrash/zrectpack/README.md

 ## Why?

-I wanted a rect-packing utility using zig idioms that can integrate easily into zig projects.
+I wanted a simple rect-packing utility in the spirit of stb_rect_pack but using zig idioms/features.
-Incidentally, the zig implementation appears to be nearly 2x faster (according to rudimentary benchmarks, so take with an appropriate grain of salt) with some low-hanging performance optimizations to be made.
+Incidentally, the zig implementation appears to be nearly 2x faster than stb_rect_pack (according to rudimentary benchmarks, so take with an appropriate grain of salt) with some low-hanging performance optimizations yet to be made.

 ## Why not?